shinyford/nowplaying/README.md

 ### `icon` and `source` fields

 The `source` of a track is the package name of the app playing the current track: `com.spotify.music`, for example.
-On iOS this is always `com.apple.music`.
+On iOS this is always `com.apple.music` or 'Spotify'

 The `icon` image provider, if not null, supplies a small, transparent PNG containing a monochrome logo for the originating app.
 While monochrome, this PNG is not necessarily black: so for consistency, it's probably worth adding `color: Colors.somethingNice` and `colorBlendMode: BlendMode.srcIn` or similar to any `Image` widget.